 Now, rock the ball slowly and gently back and forth to increase their confidence with how the ball moves.
 As the ball rocks your dog may lift its paws and move around a bit.
 No problem, just keep them from falling.
 They are gaining the confidence they need for the next step.

-Step Four: Get On The Ball!
+Step Four: Get On The Peanut!

 With your dogs front legs on the ball, get in front of them with their favorite treats or kibble.
 Holding the treat close to their nose, lure the dog forward to encourage them to get on the ball with all four legs.
 When they climb onto the ball, reward them immediately!

 Your dog will likely prefer to sit at this point.
 Great!
 Give them time to get used to balancing on this new unstable surface.
 You can start to slightly bounce them so they start to feel comfortable.
 Then, move them back and forth and from side to side, so they start weight shifting.
 Their abdominals and other large muscles are kicking in and getting a workout.